 When a crash happens, the company as well as the driver may be liable for your harm.
 Companies have a duty to properly investigate drivers before hiring them.
 They also have a duty to make sure the driver is properly trained and supervised.
 When these duties are violated, innocent people get hurt.

-In addition, South Carolina’s Department of Transportation (SCDOT) has a responsibility to ensure our interstates are in safe condition.
+In addition, South Carolina’s Department of Transportation (SCDOT) has a responsibility to ensure SC interstates are in safe condition.
 If a defect or hazard in the road contributed to the wreck, SCDOT could be partly liable.

-3. High-speed collisions often result in head injuries.
+3. High-speed interstate collisions often result in head injuries.